Many or all companies we feature compensate us. Compensation and editorial

 • Property appraisal: LoanDepot will conduct a property appraisal using AVMs to determine your home’s value and your available equity.

 • Closing: If approved, you’ll go through the closing process, which involves reviewing and signing various loan documents.
-This step often requires meeting with an in-person notary.
+This step requires meeting with an in-person notary.

 The time each step takes can vary, but loanDepot is known for its quick process, with the possibility of receiving funds in as little as three weeks after application.